- Describe the structure of eukaryotic plant and animal cells

 Symbiosis is a relationship in which organisms from two separate species live in close association and typically exhibit specific adaptations to each other.
 Endosymbiosis (endo-= within) is a relationship in which one organism lives inside the other.
 Endosymbiotic relationships abound in nature.
 Microbes that produce vitamin K live inside the human gut.
 This relationship is beneficial for us because we are unable to synthesize vitamin K. It is also beneficial for the microbes because they are protected from other organisms and are provided a stable habitat and abundant food by living within the large intestine.

-Scientists have long noticed that bacteria, mitochondria, and chloroplasts are similar in size.
-We also know that mitochondria and chloroplasts have DNA and ribosomes, just as bacteria do.
+Scientists have long noticed that bacteria, mitochondria, and chloroplasts are similar in size and have other similar features.
+In the 1950s and 1960s, scientists discovered that mitochondria and chloroplasts have their own DNA and ribosomes, just as bacteria do.
+In 1967, Lynn Margulis used microbial evidence in her proposal of endosymbiotic theory, which indicated that these organelles originated from separate organisms.
+Although Margulis’s work was met with resistance, this basic component of this once-revolutionary hypothesis is now widely accepted.
 Scientists believe that host cells and bacteria formed a mutually beneficial endosymbiotic relationship when the host cells ingested aerobic bacteria and cyanobacteria but did not destroy them.
 Through evolution, these ingested bacteria became more specialized in their functions, with the aerobic bacteria becoming mitochondria and the photosynthetic bacteria becoming chloroplasts.

 The Central Vacuole